 How to buy Whitebark Energy (WBE) shares

 Whitebark Energy Limited is an oil & gas e&p business based in Australia.
-Whitebark Energy shares (WBE) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Whitebark Energy shares (WBE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Whitebark Energy has a trailing 12-month revenue of around $3.1 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Whitebark Energy